colinyoung/guaranteed_queue/README.md

 If you only have two queues that your AWS user can see (one called `ProdQueue` and one called `ProdQueue_DeadLetter`), you don't need to specify a name.

+## Management

+    $ bundle exec guaranteed_queue start
+    $ bundle exec guaranteed_queue stop # will only stop if jobs are not running

 ## Rails Integration

 To queue a rake task in SQS, do the following (this is using a Rails model as a demo):